kiongxiangyi/postgresql-mssql-nodejs-api/README.md

 ## Usage

 <ul>
-  <li>The API will run automatically in Task Scheduler to check for new serial numbers in PostgreSQL and create new data records automatically in MS SQL DB.</li>
+  <li>The API will run automatically in Task Scheduler to check for new serial numbers in PostgreSQL and create new data records for the new serial numbers automatically in MS SQL DB.</li>
 </ul>

 ## Test